carpentries/instructor-training/_episodes/15-lesson-study.md

 please wait for the email from your regional coordinator that will tell you the slug to use for your workshop.

-Once that your workshop website has been created, the host or lead instructor sends its URL to the [workshop coordinator](mailto:team@carpentries.org), who adds it to our records.
+Once your workshop website has been created, the host or lead instructor sends its URL to the [workshop coordinator](mailto:team@carpentries.org), who adds it to our records.